filecoin-project/filecoin-plus-client-onboarding/README.md

   <img src="docs/_media/Filecoin-plus-logo-color-dark.png" alt="Filecoin Plus Logo" width="320" />
 </p>

-This Repo is no longer maintained
+# This Repo is archived and no longer maintained
 This repository for the Fil+ Notaries has been sunset.
-The updated repositority for ALLOCATORS has been created and is now maintained at Github Goverance Repo
+For Fil+ Allocator Governance discussions, see this [Governance repo](https://github.com/filecoin-project/Allocator-Governance/).
+For the registry of active allocators, see this [Allocator Registry repo](https://github.com/filecoin-project/Allocator-Registry)

-To view other updated reference links for the Fil+ program, please see
+To view other updated reference links for the Fil+ program, please see:

-For information on the open and pending DataCap deals, please see FIDL's Allocator.tech For information on support issues or a listing of all current Allocators, please see Allocator Registry For getting in touch, please reach out in SLACK Bi-weekly recorded Fil+ governance meetings on Youtube
+- For information on the open and pending DataCap deals, please see [FIDL's Allocator.tech](https://allocator.tech/).
+- For information on support issues or a listing of all current Allocators, please see [Allocator Registry repo](https://github.com/filecoin-project/Allocator-Registry)
+- For getting in touch, please reach out in [SLACK](https://filecoin.io/slack)
+- Bi-weekly recorded Fil+ governance meetings on [Youtube](https://www.youtube.com/playlist?list=PLp3zrT1ewY0kYN1hJpERMUxTCbFC4yZwN)